-As a Civil Engineer you’ll examine structures and apply complex maths to problem-solve.
-If you like variety then this course will be perfect for you.
-We teach you how to design, build, supervise, operate, and maintain construction projects.
+As a Civil Engineer you’ll design, build, supervise and maintain an exciting range of construction projects including roads, airports, dams and bridges and water systems.
+You’ll examine structures and apply maths to problem-solve.
 Our graduates work for companies such as Balfour Beatty and Cancer Care.

-This course is accredited by CIOB and RICS, and has been designed to help you become an “accountant” of the built environment.
-You will learn how to look for value and longevity in building.
+The accountants of the built environment, Quantity Surveyors manage all costs relating to building and civil engineering projects.
+They seek to minimise costs while also enhancing value for money and longevity in structures.
+BSc (Hons) Quantity Surveying is accredited by CIOB and RICS and has been designed to teach you to manage all costs from initial calculations to final figures.
 Our graduates have progressed into roles at companies like Gleeds, Interserve and John Murrary & Sons Ltd as Quantity Surveyors and Assistant Commercial Managers.

-Studying Real Estate will teach you how to deal with the management, purchase, sale, or leasing of land and property.
-Our course will prepare you to work in an exciting, dynamic industry and is accredited by the RICS.
-Become a real estate investor, residential or commercial appraiser or even a property manager.
+As a real estate professional, you’ll develop an eye for seeing potential in land and property as a financial asset.
+You’ll deal with the management, purchase, sale or leasing of land and property, as well as valuing and surveying these assets.
+BSc (Hons) Real Estate is accredited by the RICS and will prepare you to work in this exciting, dynamic industry as a real estate investor, residential or commercial appraiser or even a property manager.
 Our students have secured jobs with companies like IP Global, Lambert Smith Hampton and CBRE.

 Built Environment Courses